Somnath Lahiri: Later political career

-After the party split in between CPI and Communist Party of India (Marxist), he remained with the CPI.
+After the party split between CPI and Communist Party of India (Marxist), he remained with the CPI.

 In 1967 West Bengal Legislative Assembly election, he moved to Dhakuria.
 He continued to represent Dhakuria in the assembly in 1969, 1971 and 1972.

 In the 1967 elections, with CPI and CPI(M) fighting against each other, Lahiri came out victorious in a triangular contest.

-Subsequently he became a minister in the two United Front Governments.
+Subsequently, he became a minister in the two United Front Governments.
 He held the position of cabinet minister in charge of information and culture for West Bengal in 1967.
 In 1969, he became the minister for local self-government and public works.

 He did not contest the 1977 West Bengal Legislative Assembly election.

 Works

 Somnath Lahiri was a well known political intellectual and writer.
 In 1931 he translated the book The State and Revolution to Bengali.
 Samyobad (Socialism) is another book of his.
 He was the editor of Swadhinata, a daily left political magazine.
-He also wrote many articles in Ganashakti, Aage Cholo, Kalanatar.
-Kalijuger golpo.
+He also wrote many articles in Ganashakti, Aage Cholo, Kalanatar, Kalijuger Golpo.
 The short stories collection of Somnath Lahiri was first published in 1967.

 He brought out the first Bangla and Hindi journals, Abhijan and Jangi Mazdur, of and for the working class.

-Personal Life
+Personal life

 Lahiri led an exceptionally simple, unassuming life.
 He had an acerbic tongue and an inimitable sense of humour.
 He had varied interests beyond politics—he liked to read novels, watch films and theatres, and listen to music and songs.
-Wielding a facile pen he wrote short stories and novels as well.
+Wielding a facile pen, he also wrote short stories and novels as well.